-The midfielder revealed that he wanted to score the decisive fifth spot-kick on Wednesday night, and that he used a familiar technique to get La Roja to the showpiece in KievBarcelona midfielder Cesc Fabregas has revealed that he wanted to take the crucial penalty against Portugal so he could send Spain through to Sunday's Euro 2012 final.
+The midfielder revealed that he wanted to score the decisive fifth spot-kick on Wednesday night, and that he used a familiar technique to get La Roja to the showpiece in Kiev.

 "I'm very excited to reach another final in four years, it's a real feat of history."

-Spain were widely criticised for their performance against France in the quarter-final, and Fabregas went on to say that his team put in a much-improved performance against their Iberian neighbours.
+Spain was widely criticized for its performance against France in the quarterfinal, and Fabregas went on to say that his team put in a much-improved performance against its Iberian neighbor.

 "The other day we were not good, and now we're winning the supporters back.
 We have to repeat history.
 We have become much better; we controlled the game in extra time."

-Spain will discover their opponents for the final after Thursday's match between Germany and Italy.
+Spain will discover its opponents for the final after Thursday's match between Germany and Italy.